jekyll/minima/_posts/2019-09-18-john-samuel-raja.md

 ### Why is this useful?

 #### Answering business problems
 Example: a diaper maker wants to find out where the market is concentrated.
+This involves finding out where fertility rates are high, but they want people who can afford diapers.
+So they can look at places with high number of births in private hospitals and focus their efforts there.

 {% comment %}
 Might you have an include in your theme?
 Why not try it here!